CameronLee02/FedAlgorithm/README.md

 # IMPORTANT

 Python TenSEAL library required for CKKS file, current setup uses Python Version 3.9 to properly install all requirements.
 More up to date python versions may cause TenSEAL library to not install properly.
+Requirements.txt states to use numpy 2.0.1.
+If this doesn't work, use numpy 1.26.4

 # Implementation